axone-protocol/docs/docs/tutorials/explorer-sc.md

 Let's create a new database to populate the ontology, with a `cognitarium` smart contract instantiation (`CODE_ID = 7`).

-1. Click on the “Cosmwasm” tab to have the list of the available smart contracts.
+1. Click on the "Cosmwasm" tab to have the list of the available smart contracts.
 Click on the `CODE HASH` link next to `CODE_ID` `7`.

 <center><img src="/img/content/tutorials/explorer-3.webp"></img></center>

-2. Click on “Instantiate contract”.
+2. Click on "Instantiate contract".
 Then a modal shows up.
-You see your OKP4 address in the “Sender” field.
-Set your OKP4 address as “Admin”, and provide a unique name for the instance in the “Label” field.
-For the “Messages” field, you can set `{}` if you don't need to specify `limits` regarding store usage, or you can submit a configuration like the following:
+You see your OKP4 address in the "Sender" field.
+Set your OKP4 address as "Admin", and provide a unique name for the instance in the "Label" field.
+For the "Messages" field, you can set `{}` if you don't need to specify `limits` regarding store usage, or you can submit a configuration like the following:

 ```json
 {